auroricshiva/grads/README.md

 * tablesorter jQuery plug-in (full-release) by Christian Bach from http://tablesorter.com/docs/

 Download and unpack the tablesorter plug-in into a folder named "tablesorter" under the static directory.

+Run `python grads.py` to run the application on default localhost:8080.